BFH-data-driven-waste-management/bi-service/README.md

 ---
 ## Execution model

-Local execution is based on a Docker Compose service that initialises and starts a PostgreSQL database.
+Local execution is based on a Docker Compose service that initializes and starts a PostgreSQL database.
 Further development execution is based on locally installed software.
-Only the database is containerised.
+Only the database is containerized.

 ---
 ## Prerequisites